Talent Acquisition

 In internal hiring especially, intent matters more than keywords.

-I’ve screened candidates who looked perfect on paper – strong experience, high tool-based match scores – but lacked clarity about long-term goals.
+I’ve screened candidates who looked perfect on paper, strong experience, high tool-based match scores, but lacked clarity about long-term goals.

 Without deeper conversation, those hires could easily become short-term decisions.
+AI matches skills.
+Recruiters evaluate alignment.
+And alignment drives retention.

 One of the biggest risks I see emerging is over-reliance on automation.